Toastaspiring/Simple-app/README.md

 This repository contains a minimal [Flutter](https://flutter.dev) prototype for the Spixer project.
 Previous React Native and web experiments have been removed in favor of a single Flutter code base.

-The app stores user credentials in a local **SQLite** database using the `sqflite` package.
+The app stores user credentials locally using the `shared_preferences` package so it works across all Flutter platforms.
 No Firebase dependencies remain.

 ## Getting Started

 1. Install Flutter by following the instructions at [flutter.dev](https://flutter.dev/docs/get-started/install).
 2. From the `flutter` directory run `flutter pub get` to install dependencies.
 3. Connect a device or start an emulator and run `flutter run`.
+4. Flutter supports Android, iOS, Web, Windows, macOS and Linux.
+Use `flutter run -d <device>` to target a specific platform.

 ## Theming